isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-09-post-in-remembrance-of-reading.md

 #### **NOTES**

-Radway, J. A. (1991).
+[^1]:Radway, J. A. (1991).
 Reading the romance.
 Chapel Hill, North Carolina: The University of North Carolina Press.

-The Singapore Memory Project is a whole-of-nation movement that aims to capture and document precious moments and personal memories related to Singapore.
+[^2]:The Singapore Memory Project is a whole-of-nation movement that aims to capture and document precious moments and personal memories related to Singapore.
 See www.singaporememory.sg portal

-Liew, H.  (2015, October 7).
+[^3]:Liew, H.  (2015, October 7).
 Simple joys of my childhood [Web log post].
 Retrieved from irememberSG website.

-Goh, M. (n.d.).
+[^4]:Goh, M. (n.d.).
 Bookworm Club membership [Web log post].
-Retrieved from irememberSG website, Flood, A. (2010, July 23, 2010).
+Retrieved from irememberSG website.

+[^5]:Flood, A. (2010, July 23, 2010).
 Enid Blyton Famous Five get 21st-century makeover.
 The Guardian.
 Retrieved from The Guardian website.

-Teo, J. (2011, November 17).
+[^6]:Teo, J. (2011, November 17).
 Old Master Q (老夫子) [Web log post].
 Retrieved from The Elusive Sleuth website.

-Zaccheus, M. (2014, June 21).
+[^7]:Zaccheus, M. (2014, June 21).
 What future for our past?
 The Straits Times.
 Retrieved from AsiaOne website.

-Boey, K.C.
+[^8]:Boey, K.C.
 (2014).
 The library of memory.
 Biblioasia, 10 (1), pp. 3–7.
 Retrieved from BiblioAsia website.

-Sunny Bookshop to close down in August 2014.
+[^9]:Sunny Bookshop to close down in August 2014.
 (2014, August 4).
 Yahoo News.
 Retrieved from Yahoo!
 News website.

-[^9]:Yam, C. (2013, December 20). 百胜楼.
+[^10]:Yam, C. (2013, December 20). 百胜楼.
 Retrieved from Singapore Memory Project website.

-[^10]:Yong, C. (2014, October 4).
+[^11]:Yong, C. (2014, October 4).
 PM Lee reads story book to children, extends reading programme for less privileged. *The Straits Times*.
 Retrieved from *The Straits Times* website.

 [^12]:National Library Board.
 (2014, January 28).
 Borders (Singapore) written by Goh, Kenneth.
 Retrieved from Singapore Infopedia website.